 Dr. Cooper has been associated with Redeemer since 1980 and has also served as a faculty member in Political Science and, from 1986 to 1994, as Vice-President (Academic).
 He received his MA and PhD in Political Science from the University of Toronto and his BA from Trinity Christian College in Chicago.
 He also received an honourary doctorate from McMaster University in 2010.
 Dr. Cooper is an author and speaker, with articles in both scholarly and popular publications; in recent years his main focus has been academic leadership and community service.

 In the academic arena, he completed two terms as a board member of the Council for Christian Colleges & Universities, an organization of over 100 Christian liberal arts institutions based in Washington, DC, served on the board of Christian Higher Education Canada (CHEC), an organization of 34 member institutions founded in 2005 and on the Executive Committee of the 10-member Association of Reformed Colleges & Universities (ARCU).
-He was appointed the Executive Director (part-time) of CHEC, effective July 2010, and also as part-time Executive Director of ARCU until 2012.
-He has also served on institutional visiting committees for the Association of Universities and Colleges of Canada (now Universities Canada) and for Ontario’s Postsecondary Education Quality Assessment Board (PEQAB).
+He was appointed the Executive Director (part-time) of CHEC, effective July 2010, and retired from that position in September 2020.
+He also served part-time as Executive Director of ARCU until 2012.
+Additionally, Dr. Cooper has had roles on institutional visiting committees for the Association of Universities and Colleges of Canada (now Universities Canada) and for Ontario’s Postsecondary Education Quality Assessment Board (PEQAB).

 Locally, he has served as part of the City’s Community Team for the 2010 Commonwealth Games Bid and completed four years on the Board of the Hamilton Chamber of Commerce as a post-secondary education representative, also serving on the Chamber’s Executive Committee, Nominating Committee and Government Affairs Committee.
 He was a member of the Jobs Prosperity Collaborative, formerly know as the Hamilton Civic Coalition, and its Innovation and Learning Group.
 In 2009 he joined the board of the Hamilton Community Foundation and currently serves as Past Chair.
 He was selected as one of six Hamilton citizens to be inducted into the Gallery of Distinction in November 2009.

-Currently Dr. Cooper also serves on the boards of the Association of Biblical Higher Education (ABHE), an association of over 80 Christian post-secondary institutions based in Orlando FL, Global Scholars Canada based in Toronto ON and his alma mater, Trinity Christian College, Palos Heights, IL.
+Currently Dr. Cooper also serves on the boards of Global Scholars Canada based in Toronto ON, the Langham Partners (Canada) and his alma mater, Trinity Christian College, Palos Heights, IL, as well as on the Finance & Investment Committee of the Hamilton Community Foundation.
 He and his wife, Jessie, live in Dundas, have two married sons and eight grandchildren and attend First Christian Reformed Church in Hamilton.